Galatasaray handed Victor Osimhen boost ahead of crucial UCL clash vs Juventus

 That result puts Galatasaray in a strong position to reach the next stage of Europe’s premier club competition.

-According to BBC Sport, history also favours them as the Turkish club have progressed from all 11 previous European knockout ties in which they won the first leg by at least three goals.
+According to BBC Sport, history also favours them as the Turkish club has progressed from all 11 previous European knockout ties in which they won the first leg by at least three goals.

 For Juventus, the challenge is steep because their 5-2 defeat in Istanbul marked only the second time they have been beaten by a three-goal margin in the first leg of a major European knockout tie, the previous instance coming against Real Madrid in the 2017-18 quarter-finals.